kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 while Ana has created the application, setting up the cluster is not in her wheelhouse.

-1. Ana goes to Charlie to ask them to set up a cluster.
-Ana tells Charlie that her clients will expect her APIs to be available using URLs rooted at `https://ana.application.com/`.
+1. Ana goes to Chihiro to ask them to set up a cluster.
+Ana tells Chihiro that her clients will expect her APIs to be available using URLs rooted at `https://ana.application.com/`.

-2. Charlie goes to Ian and requests a cluster.
+2. Chihiro goes to Ian and requests a cluster.

 3. Ian provisions a cluster running a gateway controller with a [GatewayClass] resource named `basic-gateway-class`.
 The gateway controller manages the infrastructure associated with routing traffic from outside the cluster to inside the cluster.

-4. Ian gives Charlie credentials to the new cluster, and tells Charlie that they can use GatewayClass `basic-gateway-class` to set things up.
+4. Ian gives Chihiro credentials to the new cluster, and tells Chihiro that they can use GatewayClass `basic-gateway-class` to set things up.

-5. Charlie applies a [Gateway] named `ana-gateway` to the cluster, telling it to listen on port 443 for TLS traffic, and providing it a TLS certificate with a Subject CN of `ana.application.com`.
+5. Chihiro applies a [Gateway] named `ana-gateway` to the cluster, telling it to listen on port 443 for TLS traffic, and providing it a TLS certificate with a Subject CN of `ana.application.com`.
 They associate this Gateway with the `basic-gateway-class` GatewayClass.